Federal Pell Grant

 How to Apply

-The amount of the award will be affected by cost of attendance and enrollment status and status at time of first Pell Grant disbursement.
-Please click here to view the 2012-13 Pell Grant Award Schedule.
-This information will help you determine your pell grant amount based on your enrollment status.
+The amount of the award will be affected by cost of attendance and enrollment status and status at the time of the first Pell Grant disbursement.
+Please click here to view the 2017-18 Pell Grant Award Schedule.
+This information will help you determine your Pell grant amount based on your enrollment status.

 Rights and Responsibilities of Recipients